justpaulmiguel/Web1Proj/README.md

 ### Wil

-- Add schedule for the week in dashboard
-- Refactor date and time to more readable format
 - Finish todos
 - Fix modal text
+- Add js validation on input

 ## Finished

 Move your task after you completed it here.

+- Refactor Design on Search Bar
+- Add schedule for the week in dashboard
+- Refactor date and time to more readable format
 - My Account Info and Account Settings is the same for both admin and user just copy the one to the other
 - Admin Dashboard
 - Admin Past Records (Search Bar)